risen228/risen.dev/content/blog/my-perfect-redux-architecture/index.md

 **Module** is the primary unit in this architecture.
 It can be global or local.

 The global ones are located near the store since they cannot be bound to a specific feature.
-The information about the current user, authentification, global application modals, and anything like those are the global modules.
+The information about the current user, authentification, global application modals, and anything like these are the global modules.

 The local modules are always located inside some feature.
 It can be a data slice for user profiles, notes, or tasks, for example.